 - Double entry visa – Just like the single entry, but you are allowed to enter any of the Schengen states twice, meaning you can enter the Schengen zone, leave and enter again without any problems.
 Once you are out of the zone for the second time, the visa becomes invalid irrespective of whether the expiration date has lapsed or not

 - Multiple entry visa – having this visa allows you go in and out of the Schengen zone as you please.
 However, you can’t stay more than 3 months (90 days) for every 6 months.

 Limited Territorial Validity Visas

-This type of visa only permits you to enter the country which issued the visa or in some other cases, in the certain Schengen States specifically mentioned when applying for the visa.
+This type only permits you to enter the country which issued the visa or in some other cases, in the certain Schengen States specifically mentioned during the application process.
 Apart from the countries stated in your application, the limited territorial validity visa is invalid to any other Schengen country not specified prior.
 As a result you cannot enter or transit through any other Schengen country that is not the first and final destination target.
-If on your application you only include Spain and Sweden or if your visa is issued in the Spanish embassy, you cannot expect to visit Netherlands or Germany with the same visa.
+If on your application you only include Spain and Sweden, you cannot expect to visit Netherlands or Germany with the same visa.

 The national visa of “D” category is mostly issued for purpose of study or work or in some rare case permanent residence application.
-The national visa can be of a single entry or multi-entry.
+This can be of a single entry or multi-entry.

 - Student Visa

 This is usually issued to students who are already accepted at a certified educational establishment within the Schengen zone.
 Usually, students who wish to study in a country within the Schengen zone will have to apply for a Schengen visa.
 If the duration of your study is longer than 90 days as it happens with most of students then you will have to apply for a residency permit so you can reside in the designated country to study for a period of one whole year.
 This permit can be renewed yearly until the end of your study.